MartinSchobben/oceanexplorer/README.md

 ## Example

-The package allows extraction of global databases of several physical and chemical parameters of the ocean from the NOAA WORLD OCEAN ATLAS.
+The package allows extraction of global databases of several physical and chemical parameters of the ocean from the NOAA World Ocean Atlas.

 ``` r
 library(oceanexplorer)